-Generally the more expensive the vehicle, the more you will need as a down payment.
+Generally, the more expensive the vehicle, the more you will need as a down payment.
 This isn’t a hard and fast rule, and it often depends on your credit score.
 While lenders look harder at the borrower than the car, it will be a factor in their decision.

 Remember that the amount needed for a car down payment may also depend on what it will take to meet DTI requirements.
 A lender may tell you that you have been approved for an auto loan if you can come up with a certain dollar figure for the down payment.

-Why a Bigger Down Payment is Better
+Why a Larger Down Payment is Better